MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netringbuffer/ns-netringbuffer-_net_ring_buffer.md

 Reserved.
 Client drivers must not read or write to this value.

 ### -field Buffer
-A byte array that contains the packets in the ring buffer.
+A byte array that contains the elements in the ring buffer.
 Typically, a client driver calls [NetRingBufferGetPacketAtIndex](../netadapterpacket/nf-netadapterpacket-netringbuffergetpacketatindex.md) to access packets in the ring buffer.

 ## -remarks
 The **NET_RING_BUFFER** structure is a generic ring buffer, optimized for efficient access from a single thread.
-A **NET_RING_BUFFER** contains [NET_PACKET](../netpacket/ns-netpacket-_net_packet.md) elements.
+A **NET_RING_BUFFER** contains [**NET_PACKET**](../netpacket/ns-netpacket-_net_packet.md) or [**NET_PACKET_FRAGMENT**](../netpacket/ns-netpacket-_net_packet_fragment.md) elements.

+For more info about packet and fragment ring buffers, see [Packet descriptors and extensions](https://docs.microsoft.com/windows-hardware/drivers/netcx/packet-descriptors-and-extensions#storage-of-packet-descriptors).

-For more info about the ring buffer, see [Transferring Network Data](https://docs.microsoft.com/windows-hardware/drivers/netcx/transferring-network-data#using-the-ring-buffer).
+For more info about using the packet ring buffer, see [Using the ring buffer](https://docs.microsoft.com/windows-hardware/drivers/netcx/using-the-ring-buffer).

 ## -see-also